kkowalRepository/kkowal_portfolio/Automated Testing/HerokuAppLoginTest/herokuLogin.md

 # Heroku App - Login functionality test

 http://the-internet.herokuapp.com is a test automastion practice website with many examples to explore.
-For this task I chose the login page test.
+For this task I chose the Form Authentication test.
 This is where user can acces secure area aftre logging in.
 I created two scenarios for coccrect and incorrect entries.
 So the basic steps to get there are:

 Scenario one: @correctDataHeroku
 >- go to a website : http://http://the-internet.herokuapp.com/login